-The most common questions I get asked on social media are about my Sony 55mm portraits.
+The most common questions I get on social media are about my Sony 55mm portraits.
 Is the f1.8 aperture wide enough?
 How sharp is this lens?
 Is it worth the price and how do I get good portraits with this lens?

 Table of Contents Hide